PLAN A VISIT

 Holy Baptism is one of the Sacraments we celebrate in the Church either by the pouring on of water, or by full submersion in water.

-• When you arrive on campus, please be sure to park on the “Life Center” side of campus, because Temple Baptist worships also on Sunday in their “traditional sanctuary” and we don’t want to take their spaces.
-Once parked, just head toward the white-columned, main entrance (building pictured to the left) and there will be greeters inside to check you in and show you where to go to the sanctuary space, pastry & hospitality area, or the infant nursery/cry room.
-If you have children who will be going to Kids Church or the nursery, you will need to visit the Check-In station at the front entrance to get a security label.
-It just takes a few minutes, but If you would like to save time and pre-load your children’s information, you are welcome to do so HERE.
+• When you arrive on campus, please park in one of the front spaces as our guest if you like.
+Overflow parking is in the back beside our beautiful outdoor pavilion.
+If you park up front, you’ll head into the main entrance where you can check in and get a name tag if you like.
+If you park in the back, there is a ramp from the pavilion to the church.
+From either entrance, a greeter will show you where to go to the sanctuary, pastry & hospitality area, or the infant nursery/cry room. **If you have children who will be going to Kids Church or the nursery, you will need to visit the Check-In station at the front entrance of the church to get a security label.
+It just takes a few minutes, but if you would like to save time and pre-load your children’s information, you are welcome to do so HERE.

-• Speaking of… Children are always invited to worship with us!
+• Speaking of… Children are always invited to worship with us because children need to learn how to worship the Lord from their parents and others.
 We love the little children because Jesus does!
-However, we do ask parents to be mindful of other worshipers if children get wiggly and fussy, especially during the sermon.
-If that happens, we invite parents to utilize The Gathering Space (which is located out the back of the sanctuary where the pastries and refreshments are served), OR the “cry room” which is down the side hallway to the left.
-Audio from the service is piped into this room so parents can continue to listen to the service while children play more freely.
-We also have a lovingly equipped and trained friendly staff and volunteers if you’d like to leave your child in the nursery/cry room.
-We have activity bags if you need them in The Gathering Space too.
-And of course, if you choose, after the opening songs of worship and prayer, children (K4 - 5th grade) may go to Kids Church for biblical learning and lessons during the sermon and prayers of the people (30-35 minutes).
+We do ask parents to be mindful of other worshipers if their children get too wiggly and fussy.
+If that happens, we invite parents to utilize the downstairs nursery/cry room on the 1st floor and down the side hallway to the left or in the fellowship hall.
+An usher will be glad to guide you. **Video and Audio from the service is piped in either place, and so parents can continue to watch and listen to the service.
+We also have activity bags if you need them in front entrance lobby.
+Lastly, If you choose, after the opening songs of worship and prayer, children (K4 - 5th grade) may go to Kids Church for a time of biblical learning, crafts and lessons during the sermon and prayers of the people (30-35 minutes).
 The children always return to us for Holy Communion during the Passing of the Peace.

-• We worship in the liturgical tradition of the Anglican Church (and “liturgy” simply means a participatory worship service…or a “work of the people”).
-We follow the 2019 Book of Common Prayer “Ancient Renewed Text” Eucharistic service pretty closely —which includes participatory, historical elements such as responsive acclamations, ancient Creeds/statements of faith, scripture readings, corporate prayer, and a biblical sermon.
-Celebrating the Eucharist (Communion) every week is very essential to us.
+• We also worship in the liturgical tradition of the Anglican Church (and “liturgy” simply means a participatory worship service…or a “work of the people” so don’t let the word ‘liturgy’ scare you).
+We follow the 2019 Book of Common Prayer “Ancient Renewed Text” Eucharistic service pretty closely —which includes participatory elements of worship such as responsive Acclamations, ancient Creeds/statements of faith, Scripture readings, corporate prayer, and a biblical sermon.
+Of course, celebrating the Eucharist (Communion) every week is very essential to us as it is the climax of our service—when Christ meets us at his Table.

 • If this is new to you, we are convinced that you just need to come and see for a season.
 Come with an open heart and mind, and experience the depth, richness and beauty of Christian worship in the Anglican tradition.
 You’ll find that it is a very fresh and meaningful encounter with God the Father, and the Son, and the Holy Spirit.